sameersbn/docker-postgresql/README.md

 You may use the `PSQL_MODE` variable along with `REPLICATION_HOST`, `REPLICATION_PORT`, `REPLICATION_USER` and `REPLICATION_PASS` to create a snapshot of an existing database and enable stream replication.

 Your master database must support replication or super-user access for the credentials you specify.
-The `PSQL_MODE` variable should be set to "master" for replication on your master node and "slave" or "snapshot" for streaming replication or a point-in-time snapshot of a running database.
+The `PSQL_MODE` variable should be set to `master`, for replication on your master node and `slave` or `snapshot` respectively for streaming replication or a point-in-time snapshot of a running instance.

 Create a new master instance: